 EUV lithography works by firing a CO2 laser at molten tin droplets 50,000 times per second, generating plasma at roughly 200,000 degrees Celsius.
 The resulting extreme ultraviolet light is then focused by mirrors onto the silicon wafer.

 For production, the light source needs to deliver sufficient power reliably, with minimal contamination, for thousands of hours of operation.
-SemiAnalysis analyst Jeff Koch, himself a former ASML engineer, framed the benchmark clearly: China needs to demonstrate that its "light source has enough power, is reliable, and doesn't generate too much contamination."
+That is the benchmark analysts should use: enough power, enough reliability, and low enough contamination to support fab use rather than a lab demonstration.

 The prototype has generated EUV light.
 Generating it with the stability, power output, and cleanliness required for high-volume manufacturing is another matter entirely.